 • Levels of the PD-L1 protein

 A patient's lung adenocarcinoma may have one of the many known driver mutations—changes in the patient's DNA that lead to lung adenocarcinoma or cause it to progress.
 In biomarker testing (also called mutation, genomic, or molecular testing), the patient's DNA is analyzed to determine whether any of these driver mutations is present.
-Eight of these driver mutations have FDA-approved therapies that specifically target them.
+Nine of these driver mutations have FDA-approved therapies that specifically target them.
 Per National Comprehensive Cancer Network (NCCN) guidelines, it is recommended that all patients with advanced-stage NSCLC have a type of biomarker testing called comprehensive biomarker testing.
 Patients should discuss biomarker testing with their doctor.19

 Below are the driver mutations that have been identified for lung adenocarcinoma at this time.
 The percentages indicate the approximate percentage of lung adenocarcinoma diagnoses that each driver mutation represents:8